 One bite of the blood sausage and quince dumpling and I was a puddle.
 It truly fits in my highest score – the culinary orgasm.
 The sweet and tart flavors make your taste buds happier than they have ever been.
 I could have stopped right there, not had another bite of the meal and died happy.
 Run, fly, take a train, but you have to try this appetizer.

 If I smoked, I would have stepped outside, lit one up and recomposed myself, but our entrees arrived and we had to see what surprise was next.
 I enjoyed a very simple plate of Patagonia trout, seared with the perfect amount of salt and pepper, and paired with a sweet potato, squash and garlic puree.
 John’s leg of lamb ratatouille had been slow cooked for 10 hours and fell apart when touched.
 Enhanced with olive oil and duck fat as it is roasted, the flavors were immense.
 Both the Malbec and Cabernet Sauvignon were excellent compliments to the meal.

 Dessert, you knew it would be heavenly.
 While I am not a big sweet wine drinker, the Late Harvest Malbec and Torrentes were perfectly chilled and what can I say, we both giggled after sipping our respective glasses.
 Paired with a green apple strudel and a crème brulee, we were spent, finished and happy.

-This trip was number two on my bucket list and I sometimes worry, what happens if it isn’t as fabulous as you imagined?
-Any such thought has been pushed aside.
+This trip was number two on my bucket list and I sometimes worry, what happens if it isn’t as fabulous as you imagine?
+Any such thought was pushed aside.
 Our first day in Mendoza was complete and I received my “surprise” the first day.